LiorAbitbol/cicd-platform/README.md

 modern software delivery practices using GitHub Actions, AWS Elastic Container Service (ECS), and Infrastructure as Code (IaC).

+See the **Documentation** section below for deployment, runtime, and teardown guides.

 ---

 ## What This Project Demonstrates